 Equal Justice America offers fellowships for up to $4000 for students working for legal aid organizations providing direct assistance to the poor.
 This fellowship is not administered by Notre Dame but I mention it here because EJA has funds allocated specifically for Notre Dame students.
 Please note that EJA does consider all of the funding you will have when making awards, including federal work study funding.

 Professor Rick Garnett is the director of the Church, State & Society Program, which runs the Church, State & Society Fellowships.
-This program awards $10,000 to students working for religious institutions.
+This program awards $8000-$10,000 to students working for religious institutions.
+If you have any questions, or want to discuss a placement possibility, please contact Jonathan Hannah at Jonathan.Hannah.firstname.lastname@example.org.

 Notre Dame’s Financial Aid office allocates Summer Federal Work Study slots to the law school and the CDO administers Law School Funding.
 The CDO will host a lunchtime program on these two summer funding resources in the spring so please refrain from emailing the CDO with any questions about these resources until after that program.
-(If you are in London, DC, or abroad elsewhere, the CDO will send a separate email to you about these resources.
-If you are doing the Chicago program, I will go over these resources in class.)
+(If you are in London, DC, or abroad elsewhere, the CDO will send a separate email to you about these resources.)

 We do not begin accepting paperwork for these programs until late January/early February after we have hosted the lunchtime program.